TrThanh69/TrThanh69/README.md

 - 👋 Hi, I’m TrThanh - Tavian Truong
-- 👀 I’m interested in Malware (noob alert) and Risk managemnent.
+- 👀 I’m interested in Malware (noob alert) and Risk management.
 - 🌱 I’m currently learning Information Security.
 - 💞️ I’m looking forward to IT Risk or IT Audit.
 - 📫 How to reach me: thanhtdt73@gmail.com